Introduction

 The implications of late filing are severe.
 Non-compliance can result in financial penalties and legal issues.

-• Financial Penalties:ย Businesses face fines when they file late.
+- Financial Penalties: Businesses face fines when they file late.

-• Interest Charges:ย Late payments attract interest on the unpaid tax amount.
+The penalties can accumulate quickly, straining the company’s resources. - Interest Charges: Late payments attract interest on the unpaid tax amount.

-• Legal Actions:ย Severe cases of non-compliance may lead to legal proceedings.
+This increases the overall tax liability significantly. - Legal Actions: Severe cases of non-compliance may lead to legal proceedings.

-• Loss of Tax Incentives:ย Timely filing often qualifies businesses for tax incentives.
+This can damage your business reputation. - Loss of Tax Incentives: Timely filing often qualifies businesses for tax incentives.

 Late or non-filing may result in losing such benefits.